What is the Assistive Technology Program?

 Our goal is to improve the ability of people with significant disabilities to live independently through the use of assistive technology.
 Assistive technology can help a person with a disability have control over their environment and achieve personal goals.
 AT makes check or letter writing, money management, shopping, controlling the home environment and communication easier.
 Individuals served under this program are those with independent living goals.
 Those with vocational or work goals receive services through the MRC’s vocational rehabilitation program.

-MRC contracts with three organizations to provide AT assessments, buy and set-up equipment, train and follow-up.
-These providers; MA Easter Seals, United Cerebral Palsy of Berkshire County and the University of MA-Dartmouth Center for Rehabilitation Engineering provide services on a regional basis and have on-site AT devices for evaluation and training.
+MRC contracts with two organizations to provide AT assessments, buy and set-up equipment, train and follow-up.
+These providers; MA Easterseals and United Cerebral Palsy of western MA provide services on a regional basis and have on-site AT devices for evaluation and training.

 Who is Eligible?